williamspiro/contentDruid/README.md

 __domainNullifier.py__ - Null out the domain field for pages on a certain domain
 __cmsFinder.py__ - Figures out which CMS a page uses and grades it in PSI (desktop and mobile)
 __cdn1Replacer.py__ - Finds cdn1 image src uri in post bodies, and replaces them with newly uploaded cdn2 files
+__hubDangerZoneLasso.py__ - Finds and replaces ALL instances of a string in page objects

 ## filesSlothRestore.py
 A Python python to find deleted file objects and restore them